In Him Ministries:

 The Apostle John said many times that we are to keep the commandments (John 12; 14; 15; 1 John 2:3-4; 1 John 3:22-24; 1 John 4:21; 5:2-3; 2 John 1:4-5; 2 John 1:6; Revelation 12:17; 14:12; also: Revelation 22:14), but what exactly does he mean by commandments?

-When John is speaking about the Old Covenant law he uses the Greek word “nomos” exclusively (John 1:17, 45; 7:19).
+When John is speaking about the Old Covenant law he used the Greek word “nomos” exclusively (John 1:17, 45; 7:19).
 Some of the other Bible authors do on occasion use entolē to refer to the law but John never does!

 John used “entolē” in Revelation 12:17; 14:12 and Revelation 22:14 to refer to the commandments of God.
 John always used the Greek word entolē to mean a “moral and religious precept, regulation or command”.
 John never said that we have to keep the Ten Commandments from the Old Covenant to be saved under the New Covenant.
 We are told to keep the “precepts”, “commands” and “regulations” of God under the terms of the New Covenant.
-Each covenant has its own legal code and Christians are told to live by the commands of the New Covenant.
+Each covenant has its own legal code and Christians are told to live by the commands and teachings of the New Covenant.

 Word Study Below!